Undergraduate Catalog 2019-2020

 Admissions criteria for many of the colleges and schools are reviewed periodically.
 Students should contact their anticipated unit or the Office of Admissions for information on the requirements in effect at the time of admission.

-Students should check with their academic advisor concerning the General Education Requirements in effect at the time of their admission.
+Students should check with their academic advisor concerning the Cardinal Core or General Education Requirements in effect at the time of their admission.